Vukodlok/Personal_Projects/README.md

 ## Exercise Tracker API
 Use Node.js, Express, and an API to create an exercise tracker microservice.
 This was made as part of freeCodeCamp's Back End Development and APIs course.

+## File Metadata API
+Use Node.js, Express, and an API to create an file upload metadata listing microservice.
+This was made as part of freeCodeCamp's Back End Development and APIs course.